 In 2001 Nelson published Carver: A Life in Poems, which received numerous nominations and awards, including the Flora Stieglitz Straus Award, the Boston Globe/Horn Book Award, and designation as both a Newbery Honor Book and a Coretta Scott King Honor Book.
 Through the collection’s 44 poems, Nelson creates a lyrical rendering of the life of George Washington Carver, a renowned and revered African American botanist and inventor widely respected for his scholarly mind, hard work, and humility.

 In 2004 Nelson established Soul Mountain Retreat, a writer’s colony that aims to “encourage and support emerging and established poets—especially those belonging to traditionally underrepresented racial or cultural groups.”

 Nelson is the daughter of one of the last of the Tuskegee Airmen.
 Her mother was a teacher.
 She spent much of her youth living on different military bases and began writing poetry in elementary school.
-She received her undergraduate degree from the University of California at Davis and holds an MA from the University of Pennsylvania and a PhD from the University of Minnesota.
+She earned her BA from the University of California at Davis, her MA from the University of Pennsylvania, and her PhD from the University of Minnesota.